 How do I apply?

-- Complete the online application form, which includes your C.V.
-(You may start the form and return to it later, but it must be completed within a week from the same computer and browser.)
+- Complete the online application form, which includes uploading a CV.
+(You may start the form and return to it later, but you must complete it within a week from the same computer and browser.)